Ankle FractureHELP Now and through recovery

 We may be able to diagnose a break just with a physical examination of the ankle, but to know exactly what we are dealing with, X-rays are usually taken to determine how bad it is and whether surgery would be a good idea.

-Dealing with Recovery from Ankle Fractures
+Recovery from Ankle Fractures

 If one or more of the bones is broken, you have the option of letting it heal without surgery.
 This usually involves immobilizing the joint in a leg cast or brace and keeping weight off it, but some minor breaks allow you to use your leg in moderation.
 We will need to monitor the progress with repeat X-rays, to make sure the bones stay aligned as they heal.